 Opera International

 Opera International is a signature program of OCAW.
 It was founded in 1994 by Muriel (Mimi) Hom, longstanding member of the Maryland Chapter and OCAW National Vice President for Programs.
-Mimi is Producer-Director of the company.
+Mimi is Producer-Director of the company, a successful, DC-based opera company which produced operas, vocal galas, and concerts for over 30 years, and from which the community receives much joy.

 History